 If we shall determine or be required to redeem, in whole or in part, shares of Term Preferred Stock, we will deliver a notice of redemption, or a Notice of Redemption, by overnight delivery, by first class mail, postage prepaid or by electronic means to the holders of record of such shares of Term Preferred Stock to be redeemed, or request the Redemption and Paying Agent, on our behalf, to promptly do so by overnight delivery, by first class mail or by electronic means.
-A Notice of Redemption will be provided not more than 45 calendar days prior to the date fixed for redemption in such Notice of Redemption, which we refer to as the Redemption Date, provided, however, that, in the event of a Change of Control Redemption for the Series 2012 Term Preferred Shares, the Notice of Redemption will, if mailed prior to the date of consumation of the Change of Control Triggering Event, state that the Change of Control Redemption is conditioned on the Change of Control Triggering Event occurring and, provided further, that if, by the date that is three Business Days prior to the date fixed for redemption in such Notice of Redemption, the Change of Control Triggering Event occurs.
+A Notice of Redemption will be provided not more than 45 calendar days prior to the date fixed for redemption in such Notice of Redemption, which we refer to as the Redemption Date, provided, however, that, in the event of a Change of Control Redemption for the Series 2012 Term Preferred Shares, the Notice of Redemption will, if mailed prior to the date of consummation of the Change of Control Triggering Event, state that the Change of Control Redemption is conditioned on the Change of Control Triggering Event occurring and, provided further, that if, by the date that is three Business Days prior to the date fixed for redemption in such Notice of Redemption, the Change of Control Triggering Event shall not have occurred, the Redemption Date shall be extended until a date that is no more than three Business Days after the date on which the Change of Control Triggering Event occurs.
 If fewer than all of the outstanding shares of Series 2021 Term Preferred Stock are to be redeemed pursuant to either the Asset Coverage mandatory redemption provisions or the optional redemption provisions, the shares of Series 2021 Term Preferred Stock to be redeemed will be selected either (1) pro rata among Series 2021 Term Preferred Shares, (2) by lot or (3) in such other manner as our Board of Directors may determine to be fair and equitable.
-If fewer than all shares of Series 2021 Term Preferred Shall so specify the number of shares of Series 2021 Term Preferred Stock hold by any holder are to be redeemed, the Notice of Redemption mailed to such holder shall also specify the number of shares of Series 2021 Term Preferred Shares, (2) by lot or (3) in such other manner as our Board of Directors may determine to be fair and equitable.
-If fewe
+If fewer than all shares of Series 2021 Term Preferred Stock held by any holder are to be redeemed, the Notice of Redemption mailed to such holder shall also specify the number of shares of Series 2021 Term Preferred Stock t